NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

 You can also have a look at [Samtools article] and at [Samtools manual]

-`.bam` files (position indexed mapped-reads) are in a compressed binary format.
-We need to transform the `.bam` (to a `.sam` file) to be able to see how indexed mapped-reads are represented in the file.
+`.bam` files are in a compressed binary format.
+We need to transform the `.bam` (to a `.sam` file) to be able to see how mapped-reads are represented in the file.

 To decompress: chose f.eks. `PE_mapped_sorted.bam` that we did in the first step: